 Aquamira makes several types of water purification chemicals.
-These water purification tablets would be a good addition to any go bag as a backup to other water collection tools.
+These water purification tablets would be a good addition to any bug out bag list as a backup to other water purification tools.

 This Aquamira Water Treatment kit can treat up to 60 gallons of water.
 That’s far more water than you could ever carry!

 Make sure you have something like a Life Straw for purifying water at a minimum!

 If you’ve included a mess kit or metal container of some kind, you can use that to boil water for an additional means of getting clean drinking water.